-- Transfers within a department requiring the Manager's approval.
+- 1. Transfers between departments.
+These transfers are approved by the County Manager, and reported to the Board of Commissioners at their regularly scheduled meetings.
+A standard form is initiated by the requesting department or the Budget & Management Department describing the reason for the transfer and listing the amounts being transferred into or out of specific accounts.
+The transfer is circulated to the staff departments for signature and is then sent to the Manager for approval.
+When the transfer is approved by the Manager, the Finance Department makes the needed changes in the accounting system. - 2.
+Transfers within a department requiring the Manager's approval.
 Certain types of transfers go through the circulation and approval process described above, but are not formally approved by or reported to the Board of Commissioners.
 They include: - a.
 Transfers into or out of Personal Services - b.
 Transfers into (but not out of) Capital Outlay - c.
 Transfers into (but not out of) Training & Conference - d.
 Transfers into or out of Claims and Insurance Premiums - e.
 Transfers between accounts in grant funded programs when allowed by grantor - f.
-Transfers between accounts in Capital and Grant Project Ordinances - Transfers at discretion of department.
+Transfers between accounts in Capital and Grant Project Ordinances - 3.
+Transfers at discretion of department.
 Departments have the discretion to transfer funds within expenditure lines in their adopted budgets with the exception of the areas described above.
 A standard form used to describe the reason and amount of the transfer is sent to the Finance Department by the requesting department.
 Finance enters the requested changes into the financial system.